readthedocs/ethicalads.io/content/posts/2021-marketing-funnel.md

 a blog post linked from a third party site like HackerNews or Twitter, or our home page from a search engine, defining a "success" is trickier than it first seems.
-There are some obvious win conditions such as
+There are some obvious win conditions such as:

 * Advertiser prospect fills out the "contact us" form on the Advertiser page which leads to a conversion (new advertiser account and paid invoice)
 * Publisher prospect fills out the "contact us" form on the Publisher page